Coordinator: Crystal Odham Instructors: Lyndsey Bailey and Taylor WeeseProgram Decription

 The program is conditionally approved by the Missouri State Board of Nursing, the State Department of Education, and sponsored by the School District of St. Joseph.

 The students completing the program will receive a certificate of completion.
-Graduates are eligible to apply to the State Board of Nursing to take the national licensing examination.
+Graduates are elibigle to apply to the State Board of Nursing to take the national licensing examination.
 Only the State Board of Nursing can grant permission to take the examination.
 Passage of the licensure examination qualifies the individual as a Licensed Practical Nurse.
 Licensing does not guarantee employment as a Licensed Practical Nurse.

 Semester 1CommunicationsPersonal Vocational ConceptsNutrition and Diet TherapyPharmacologyFundamentals of NursingGeriatric NursingMedical Surgical Nursing IClinical ISemester 2IV TherapyPediatric NursingGrowth and DevelopmentMedical Surgical Nursing IIMaternal and Newborn NursingLeadership and ManagementMental Health NursingClinical II

 National Licensing Examination Pass Rates2017: 92.3%2016: 75.86%2015: 79.17%2014: 100%2013: 82.76%2012: 88.89%2011: 92.59%Want to know how that compares?